 kosher salt and freshly ground black pepper, to taste

 1 tablespoon minced garlic

 red pepper flakes, to taste

 Place the shrimp in a single layer on a large rimmed baking sheet.
-Roast until just pink and cooked through, about 10 minutes.
+Roast in a 400 degree oven until just pink and cooked through, about 10 minutes.
 Sprinkle over some minced parsley and serve warm or at room temperature.

 Serves 6 to 8